Céline van Gerner: Career

-Junior

-2008 — 2009
+2008—2009

 Van Gerner competed at the 2008 EK Juniors Clermont Ferrand in France where the Netherlands placed 3rd in team competition.
 In 2009, she became the Dutch Junior Champion.
-She later competed at EYOF, Finland where she placed 3rd in the AA, 3rd on BB, 3rd in team final.
+She later competed at EYOF, Finland where she placed third in the all-around, third on balance beam, third in team final.
 She was named Sportswoman of the year in the province of Flevoland and Sporting Talent of the year for the Northeast KNGU.

-Senior

-2010
+2010–2012

-Van Gerner competed at WK Rotterdam where she placed 19th in the AA and 9th in the team final.
+Van Gerner became age-eligible for senior level competition in 2010.
+She competed at WK Rotterdam where she placed nineteenth in the all-around and ninth in the team final.
 Later she competed at EK Birmingham and placed fourth on balance beam.
 She was again named Sportswoman of the year in the province of Flevoland and Sportswoman of the year for the Northeast KNGU.

-2011

-Van Gerner competed at the Dutch Championships where she placed 1st in the all-around and on floor exercise and uneven bars.
-She competed at EK Berlin where she placed 7th in the All-Around and on Uneven Bars.
-Later that year Van Gerner competed at the World Championships in Tokyo where she placed 17th in the All-Around.
-She competed at the Challenger Cup Cottbus where she placed second on balance beam.
+Van Gerner competed at the 2011 Dutch Championships where she placed first in the all-around and on floor exercise and uneven bars.
+She competed at EK Berlin where she placed seventh in the all-around and on uneven bars.
+Later that year Van Gerner competed at the 2011 World Championships in Tokyo where she placed seventeenth in the all-around.
+She competed at the 2011 Challenger Cup Cottbus where she placed second on balance beam.
 She once again won the award for Sportswoman of the year for the Northeast KNGU.

-2012

 In 2012 van Gerner competed at EK Brussels where she placed fifth on the uneven bars.
-She competed at three Challenger Cups, Ghent, where she won on uneven bars and got second on balance beam, Maribor, where she won on both uneven bars and balance beam, and Cottbus, where she got second on uneven bars.
-At the Dutch Championships she was won gold in the all-around and on uneven bars and won silver on balance beam.
-She competed at the 2012 Summer Olympic Games in London where she placed 12th in the All-Around and was the first reserve on uneven bars.
+She competed at three Challenger Cups.
+In Ghent she won on the uneven bars and placed second on balance beam.
+In Maribor she won gold on both uneven bars and balance beam.
+In Cottbus she placed second on uneven bars.
+At the 2012 Dutch Championships she won gold in the all-around and on uneven bars and won silver on balance beam.
+She competed at the 2012 Summer Olympic Games in London where she placed twelfth in the all-around and was the first reserve on uneven bars.
 She once again won the award for Sportswoman of the year for the Northeast KNGU.

-2013 — 2014
+2013—2016

 In 2013, van Gerner competed at the Dutch Championships where she won silver in the all-around.

-In 2014, she competed at the 2014 World Artistic Gymnastics Championships in Nanning, China, but did not qualify to any finals.
+In 2014, she competed at the 2014 World Championships in Nanning, China, but did not qualify to any finals.

-2015

-Van Gerner competed at the European Games in Baku, Azerbaijan where she placed 5th on uneven bars and won a bronze medal in Team Competition alongside Lieke Wevers and Lisa Top.
+Van Gerner competed at the 2015 European Games in Baku, Azerbaijan where she placed fifth on uneven bars and won a bronze medal in team competition alongside Lieke Wevers and Lisa Top.
 She later competed at the WOGA Classic in Dallas, Texas.
 She won a gold medal on balance beam and a silver medal in the all-around.
 Again, she won the award for Sportswoman of the year for the Northeast KNGU.